-The Scheme applies to all courses offered by Charles Darwin University, Flinders University, the University of Adelaide, University of South Australia, CQUniversity Australia, Tabor and Torrens University Australia.
+The Scheme applies to all courses offered by Charles Darwin University, Flinders University, the University of Adelaide, University of South Australia, CQUniversity Australia, SAIBT, Tabor and Torrens University Australia.

 South Australian and Northern Territory schools attracting equity adjustments will be identified using criteria which consider:

 - schools’ remoteness as defined under the Australian Standard Geographical Classification

 - the ‘participation rate’ (the percentage of students in each school gaining an Australian Tertiary Admission Rank (ATAR))

 - the mean ATAR achieved in each school

 Interstate schools attracting equity adjustments will be identified using a subset of these criteria.

 Schools are identified on an annual basis when data for all criteria becomes available.
 SATAC contacts all SA/NT schools each year regarding whether their students will be eligible for a schools-based adjustment in the following year.
 The classification of individual schools may change from year to year.

 You will not need to apply for a school-based adjustment— your University aggregate and selection rank will automatically be adjusted by SATAC.

 Eligible schools in South Australia and the Northern Territory